-- a.
-Filming and Recording council meetings - i.
+a.
+Filming and Recording Council meetings

+i.
 Subject to standing order 7a.(ii), a person who attends a meeting is permitted to report on the meeting whilst the meeting is open to the public.
-To "report" means the film, photograph, make an audio recording of meeting proceedings, use any other means for enabling persons not present to see or hear the meeting as it takes place or later or to report or to provide oral or written commentary about the meeting so that the report or commentary is available at the meeting takes place or related persons not present. - ii.
-Oral reporting, commentary or broadcasting is not permitted during any part of a meeting of the council, its committees and sub committees. - iii.
-An individual must be present and able to use their equipment in order to film, photograph or audio record a meeting.
-There will be no opportunity to report on any part of the meeting where the council has resolved to exclude the press and public.
+To "report" means the film, photograph, make an audio recording of meeting proceedings, use any other means for enabling persons not present to see or hear the meeting as it takes place or later or to report or to provide oral or written commentary about the meeting so that the report or commentary is available at the meeting takes place or related persons not present.

+When a meeting of the Council, its committees or sub committees is open to the public, any person, if present, may: